-The Master Project is a large teamwork project of 2 to 4 students working on a subject which is closely related to one of the research groups at ifi.
-It is intensive and demanding but exciting as well covering 18 points of work.
+The Master Project is a large teamwork project of 2 or more students working on a subject which is closely related to one of the research groups at IfI.
+It is intensive and demanding but exciting, as well covering 18 points of work.
 We highly recommend to carry it out in the free period between semesters, typically during the summer break.

-The Master Project is conducted by research methods and therefore a final report is compulsory.
+The Master Project must be concluded by a final report.
 The report is meant to be a consolidation of fundamental technical achievements and scientific aspects.
 It reflects and classifies the results of the Master Project in an adequate way.

 |Dynamic and Distributed Information Systems||Bernstein||Topics|

 |Software Evolution and Architecture Lab||Gall / Fritz||Topics|